 Here we show you how to install a single room heating pack from Robbens Systems in 10 straightforward steps.
-These packs come in sizes varying from 14 to 42 square metres with a price range of £550 to £750 + VAT*.
+These packs come in sizes varying from 14 to 42 square metres.
 They include a pre-assembled manifold complete with a programmable thermostat, pump, isolation and water temperature control valves and are suitable for screed floors, typically providing an output of up to 100watts per square metre.

 1. Clean the sub floor of all debris and add a damp proof membrane (DPM) if necessary.
 Any sharp irregularities should be removed either by filing, grouting or cutting away.